marc2332/freya/crates/elements/src/_docs/events/mousemove.md

-The `mousemove` event fires when the user moves the mouse over an element.
+The `mousemove` event fires when the user moves the mouse over an element or any of its children.
-Unlike [`onmousemove`](crate::elements::onmousemove), this fires even if the user was already hovering over the element.
-For that reason, it's less efficient.
+Unlike [`mouseenter`](crate::elements::onmouseenter), this fires even if the user was already hovering over the element.

 Event Data: [`MouseData`](crate::events::MouseData)